abatten/abatten.github.io/pages/research.md

 ### The Intergalactic Medium
+#### I measured the expected electron column density distribution in simulations to predict where fast radio bursts intersect filaments of the intergalactic medium (Batten et al. 2021).

 !["A visualisation of the filaments of the intergalactic medium and cosmic web from the EAGLE simulations."](/images/eagle_igm.jpg)
 <sup>Image Credit: The EAGLE Project</sup>